MONIQUE JOHNSON ANACOSTIA RIVER CENTER

 Through Youth Media Arts, corps members and community members will also share their lives and their service of reclaiming the environment and their neighborhoods as we began almost thirty years ago with the Earth Conservation Corps documentary Endangered Species.
 A committed partner includes the National Geographic Society who provided $300,000 of grants for Earth Conservation Corps Youth Media.
 Previous productions also include Anacostia Explorers with 5th grade District students from Neval Thomas, John H. Ketchum, James G. Birney and River Terrace elementary schools.
 Endangered Species was also featured on PBS NOW with Bill Moyers in-depth interviews including original Earth Conservation Corps members and “60 Minutes” with Ed Bradley, in 2005.

-Our Youth Media program is designed to continue to engage a nationwide and global audience through our valuable youth perspective in environmental service.
+Youth Media Arts members engage a nationwide and global audience through their valuable youth perspective in environmental service.

-Watch this brief video below that shows some of our previous Wildlife Tracking endeavors.
-Earth Conservation Corps teamed up with leading ornithologist Dr. Bierregaard in the tagging and tracking of two male ospreys in 2013.
+Under our Anacostia Raptor Watch program, Earth Conservation Corpsmembers teamed up with leading ornithologist Dr. Bierregaard in the tagging and tracking of two male ospreys in 2013.
+Corpsmembers also installed osprey nest cameras along the Anacostia River for continuous monitoring and data collection.

 CAPITOL PUMPHOUSE HISTORY